Laguna1989/obsidian_notes/Learnings/Conferences and Talks/Talks/Marc Gregoire - An Almost complete overview of cpp20.md

 > };
 > ```

-- executed on evaluation Lazily
+- Executed on evaluation Lazily
 - Supporting infinite sequences

-# Coroutines {#coroutines}
+# Coroutines

-- a functions that contains one of the following
+- A functions that contains one of the following
-    - co_await (suspends coroutine while waiting for another computation to finish
+    - `co_await` (suspends coroutine while waiting for another computation to finish
-    - co_yield returns a value from a coroutine to the caller and suspends the coroutine, subsequently calling the coroutine again, continuesexecution
+    - `co_yield` returns a value from a coroutine to the caller and suspends the coroutine, subsequently calling the coroutine again, continuesexecution
-    - co_return returns from a coroutine (simple return is not allowed)
+    - `co_return` returns from a coroutine (simple return is not allowed)
 - usage:
     - Generators
     - Asynchronous IO